Gorging Limpet is a collaborative performance/installation project by composer Karen Power and me.

 Click here to view a promo video.

-So far, there have been three Gorging Limpet performances:
+So far, there have been four Gorging Limpet performances:

 The second, enacted on a smaller scale, took place at Temple Bar Gallery, Dublin, in August 2013 as part of the Experimental Film Club event ‘Spectres of Memory’, curated by Esperanza Collado.